sethwoodworth/dotfiles/gmail_to_db/README.txt

       downloaded and saved
   - gmail_username
   - gmail_encrypted_password: password, encrypted with base64.b64encode(1)
+  - upload_url: the POST url for the database

 = Usage =
   Just run the script with python: